 YMOZ is a hosted email solution built with open source software, and 100% powered by renewable energy

-Registration is not currently open and if you do have a mailbox, you manage it via mail.ymoz.com.
-If you're interesting an a @ymoz.com mailbox, request an invite and we'll put you on the waiting list and notify you when YMOZ is released.
+Registration is currently open for custom domains only which can be ordered here.
+If you're interested an a @ymoz.com mailbox, request an invite and we'll put you on the waiting list and notify you when YMOZ is released.

 YMOZ is a managed mailcow server with a SOGo Webmail access.
 It comes with the following features:

 - Create temporary aliases (

 - Host email on your own custom domain name

 - Adjustable spam filtering (reject spam, mark spam, greylist)

 - MTA Strict Transport Security

 - DNS-based Authentication of Named Entities (DANE)